ShivrajRath/FireTV-doordarshan-old/Readme.md

 ### [To-Do] Add these features

-1. Reverse order of series
+*.
+Reverse order of series
-2. Get channels from some other JS in gist/github or from localstorage
-3. Customize the theme
-4. Save the last viewed position
+*.
+Save the last viewed position
-5. Task runner to reduce the footprint
+*.
+Task runner to reduce the footprint
+*.
+Detect if a video has been deleted
+*.
+Get error log

+### Other episodes to be added

+1. Buniyaad
+2. Circus